Neurotoxins

 There won’t be any downtime after your treatment, but you may have some localized pain, tenderness, swelling, bleeding, or bruising associated with the injection.

 Doctors recommend not bending over or lying flat after any neurotoxin treatment because of the possibility the product may migrate, leading to side effects like droopy eyelids.
+Some physicians also advise abstaining from strenuous exercise, alcohol consumption, and excessive heat exposure for 24 hours after injection.

 When will you see Jeuveau results?